Fill form to unlock content

 “The store has done a fundamental shift of how to define retail,” says Christian Brand, Head of Marketing for Bütema, a digital-signage software and hardware solution provider.
 “They’re not only implementing digital touchpoints; they see themselves as a major part of the local community.
 By creating a mix of several things, they’re rethinking retail in a different and modern way.”

-Interactive Digital Signage Drives the Future of Retail
+Interactive Digital Signage Drives Retail Innovation

-“For instance, if you buy something on Amazon, you will get personalized newsletters that include items similar to those you’ve bought in the past,” says Anja Hermann, Bütema Marketing Manager.
+“If you buy something on Amazon, you will get personalized newsletters that include items similar to those you’ve bought in the past,” says Anja Hermann, Bütema Marketing Manager.
 “How can physical retailers do that?
 That is where our middleware integration of Ecommerce, ERP System, recommendation engines, or IoT data comes in.
 We have a lot of cool ways within our software that can tailor the content to the people who are in the store.”

-For example, broadcast-specific relevant digital-signage content—like that of a local or regional sport event—to any location in the country can be done in real time without interfering with other screens.
+For example, broadcast-specific relevant digital-signage content—like that of a local or regional sports event—to any location in the country can be done in real time without interfering with other screens.
 Or retailers can run fully automated local product and pricing campaigns on any screen and play videos of clothing that is relevant for the day.

-Retailers can apply rules to the digital signage, marrying the enterprise resource planning (ERP) software with its solution.
+Retail businesses can apply rules to the digital signage, marrying the enterprise resource planning (ERP) software with its solution.
 Instead of relying on playlist loops, screens display only images, videos, or templates of items that are in stock, so customers aren’t disappointed to find out the product they want isn’t available.